 Payments for loss to dwellings under NFIP insurance policies will be deducted from the grant amount to be awarded.
 Payments for contents or other expenses are not deducted from the applicant's funding assistance award.
 The Program will collect NFIP insurance information from the applicant through the application process.
 In addition, the Program may work directly with NFIP to verify the information provided by the applicant.
-Flood insurance coverage provided by the Department of Treasury of Puerto Rico (Departamento de Hacienda de Puerto Rico) will also be evaluated for duplication of benefits.
+Flood insurance coverage provided by the Department of Treasury of Puerto Rico (Departamento de Hacienda de Puerto Rico), through Executive Order, EO-2017-044 issued September 1, 2017, will also be evaluated for duplication of benefits.